 Created GJS Scholarship and Leadership Scholarship – new merit scholarships for current students.
 Entire faculty and staff engaged in writing the Self-Study for our fourth ISACS re-accreditation.
 Full staff attended national ISACS conference titled “Innovation.”

 Hosted ISACS Visiting Team and was granted ISACS re-accreditation through 2019.
 Began search for new, permanent building for 2013-2014 school year.

 Celebrated 40th anniversary and purchased our own building in Clawson, Michigan.
-Launched an all new, completely wireless IT system for student and staff benefit.
+Installed an all new, completely wireless IT system for student and staff benefit.
 Technology upgrades and student impact included a mobile Chromebook lab for integration in all classes, multiple wireless access points, code instruction, an all-school celebration of Computer Science Education Week, and more.

 Experienced a successful first year in our new building.
 Hosted the Cruise for Character, which brought friends of Japhet School together in celebration and support of Japhet School’s mission to integrate the teaching of character with academics.

 Engaged the Japhet community to develop a new 8-year Strategic Plan for the prosperity and continued improvement of Japhet School.
 All staff attended the AIMS conference centered on innovation and Google for Educators conference.

 Japhet students earned both first and third places in the Optimist Oratorical Contest in Grosse Pointe.
 Progressed on action steps outlined in our Strategic Plan, bringing growth in enrollment activity, ensuring continued financial health, and meeting the educational and professional needs of our educators.